 When a tooth becomes infected, a number of problems occur.
 Most noticeably, you will begin to experience more sensitivity in the infected tooth.
 This sensitivity will eventually progress toward greater pain if left untreated.

 Affected areas will also become discolored.
 Depending on how long the pulp of the tooth has been infected, the tooth will vary in color.
 Early stages of infection show loss of shine and a darkening of color.
 At the severe stages of infection, teeth decay and turn black.

 If not treated, the infection can spread into other areas of your mouth.
-When bacteria spreads to the gums it cause redness and inflammation.
+When bacteria spreads to the gums it causes inflammation or infection.
+An infected tooth can easily lead to gum disease.
 Abscesses can also form along the gums.

 How can a root canal procedure help?